Workplace inclusion at EY and the role of Read&Write for Work

 Part of EY’s Diversity and inclusion strategy involves inclusive technology, Read&Write for Work.
 Read&Write supports employees who think, work and learn differently.
 It offers employees a choice in how they understand and are understood.
 Below, discover how Read&Write benefits a diverse workforce, and explore more about how EY empowers their people.

 EY employs around 400,000 people globally across 150 countries.
-Recognizing and celebrating the diversity of their people is at the heart of EY’s culture.
+Recognising and celebrating the diversity of their people is at the heart of EY’s culture.
 They empower their people to be themselves, so that they can ‘pursue careers as unique as they are, and build their own exceptional EY experiences’.

 To achieve this, they: